 So how should we play the next four or five years?
+Let's take the justice brief "We are nothing if we are not progressive and there is no point winning for the sake of winning, if we become Torylite in the process"

-Let's take the justice brief as an example as it neatly highlights the tensions within Labour and the opportunities and traps that lie in wait for us.
+as an example as it neatly highlights the tensions within Labour and the opportunities and traps that lie in wait for us.